Conker's Pocket Tales (Game Boy Color)

 OVERALL (39/100): I am being very generous here because the graphics are not that shabby, and the game could be entertaining in the beggining if you just disclude the story.
 However later on it is either puzzle after block puzzle on the Forest level, or button smasher after button smasher on Mako Island.
 It is like choosing your poison, and that is one thing the King of Rats does not find entertaining.

-If you enjoyed this Conker's Pocket Tales review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Conker's Pocket Tales review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!